tnikolop/OF_Particle_Life/README.md

 - Keyboard shortcuts for fast control
 - Visual feedback and smooth particle dynamics

+### Note
+After saving a preset you need to restart the app in order to see it.
+This is because the dropdown addon is really buggy and there is nothing I can do about it.

 ## SETUP
 ### Linux
 - [Download OpenFrameworks](https://openframeworks.cc/download/)